COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/README.md

 #  Introduction
-In this research, we have used a public available [SARS-COV-2 Ct-Scan Dataset](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset), containing 1252 CT scans that are positive for SARS-CoV-2 infection (COVID-19) and 1230 CT scans for patients non-infected by SARS-CoV-2.
+In this research, we have used Matlab and the publicly available [SARS-COV-2 Ct-Scan Dataset](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset), containing 1252 CT scans that are positive for SARS-CoV-2 infection (COVID-19) and 1230 CT scans for patients non-infected by SARS-CoV-2.
 This dataset of CT scans for SARS-CoV-2 (COVID-19) identification is created by our collaborators, Plamenlancaster:
 [Professor Plamen Angelov](https://www.lancaster.ac.uk/lira/people/#d.en.397371) from [Lancaster University](https://www.lancaster.ac.uk/)/
 Centre Director @ [Lira](https://www.lancaster.ac.uk/lira/), & his researcher,
 [Eduardo Soares PhD](https://www.lancaster.ac.uk/sci-tech/about-us/people/eduardo-almeida-soares).

-These data have been collected from real patients in hospitals from Sao Paulo, Brazil.

 &nbsp;

 # DISCLAIMER

 This project should be used for research purposes only.
 The purpose of the project is to show the potential of Artificial Intelligence for medical support systems such as diagnosis systems.

-Although the program is fairly accurate and shows good results both on paper and in real world testing, it is not meant to be an alternative to professional medical diagnosis.
-I am a self taught developer with some experience in using Artificial Intelligence for detecting certain types of cancer and COVID-19.
-I am not a doctor, medical or cancer/COVID-19 expert.
+Although the program is very accurate and shows good results both on paper and in real world testing, it is not meant to be an alternative to professional medical diagnosis.

+Developers that have contributed to this repository have experience in using Artificial Intelligence for detecting certain types of cancer & COVID-19.
+They are not a doctors, medical, or COVID-19 experts.

 Please use this system responsibly.

 &nbsp;